 - Talk to your friends who have had natural births about their experiences with different maternity hospitals.

-- Search online to read hospital reviews from people have given birth there.
+- Search online to read hospital reviews from people who have given birth there.

 Questions to ask on a maternity hospital tour

-All hospitals offer a tour of their facility.
-The tour is often guided by one of the nurses that works on the Labor & Delivery unit.
-This is a great opportunity to ask questions about the hospital and their policies.
-Here are a list of possible questions you could ask on your maternity hospital tour:
+All hospitals offer tours of their facilities.
+A tour of a Labor & Delivery unit is often guided by one of the nurses that works on the L&D unit.
+This is a great opportunity to ask questions about the hospital and its policies.
+Here is a list of possible questions you could ask on your maternity hospital tour:

-- How many patients does each nurse typically have?
+- How many patients does each nurse typically have at once?

 - Do you use intermittent or continuous fetal monitoring?
 Do you offer telemetry?